-A As of December 31
+As of December 31

-2011 2011 2012 2013
+20 12 2013 2014

-(in gigal (in gigabits per second, or Gbps)
+(in gigabits per second, or (Gbps)

-Total bandwidth 1,705.7 1,294.6 1,054.7
+l bandwidth 1,29 94.6 1,054.7 1,359.1

-The total bandwidth of local and domestic long distance lines leased to third parties decreased from 2011 to 2013 primarily due to the general trend of migrating to broadband services and the increased competition from other service providers constructing their own lines.
+The total bandwidth of local and domestic long distance lines leased to third parties decreased from 2012 to 2013 primarily due to the general trend of migrating to broadband services and the increased competition from other service providers constructing their own lines.
+In 2014, the total bandwidth of local and domestic long distance lines leased to third parties increased mainly due to the demand of the bandwidth of backbone network for 4G mobile services.

 Rental fees for local leased lines are generally based on transmission speed while domestic long distance leased line rental fees are generally based on transmission speed and distance.
 We continue to experience a decline in rental fees for all of our leased line products.
 We attribute the general decline in rental fees since 2000 to a general migration toward broadband services and increased competition from other service providers constructing their own lines mentioned above.
 In response, we continue to implement marketing and service campaigns to retain our high-value corporate customers for our leased line products.
-Our local and domestic long distance leased line services revenues were NT\$5.5 billion and NT\$5.1 billion (US\$0.2 billion) in 2012 and 2013, respectively.
+Our local and domestic long distance leased line services revenues were NT\$5.5 billion, NT\$5.1 billion and NT\$4.6 (US\$0.1 billion) in 2012, 2013 and 2014, respectively.
+Although the bandwidth leased to third parties increased in 2014, the revenue decreased year over year mainly due to the decline in rental fees described above.